What Is a Knowledge Audit and Why Does It Matter?

 4. Examine the Flow of Knowledge

-Beyond identifying what knowledge exists within your organization’s people and systems, you need to know how that information is transferred between those people and systems.
-Consider the following questions:
+Beyond identifying what knowledge exists within your organization’s people and systems, you need to understand how that information is transferred between them.
+When examining the flow of knowledge in your organization, consider the following steps:

 5. Identify Obstacles and Knowledge Gaps